honakac/MyWallpapersDownloader/README.md

 # Arguments
 `/a` - Don't apply wallpaper
-`/i` - Skip autoloading file index (if it is missing, it will be loaded in any case)
+`/i` - Skip download file index (if it is missing, it will be loaded in any case)